Quippe AI

 After a tough conversation

-Prompt · “What’s still on my mind from that talk?”
+Prompt · “What is still sitting with me from that talk?”

 One-line end-of-day